CGMW293/UkraineWatermark/README.md

-Stupid ass watermark in the bottom right hand corner of the screen that says "MADE IN UKRAINE".
+Cool watermark in the bottom right hand corner of the screen that says "MADE IN UKRAINE".
 Also sets itself to run on startup.